Two-Hearts/notation/specs/commandline/certificate.md

 Available Commands:
-  add           Add certificates to the trust store. delete        Delete certificates from the trust store. generate-test Generate a test RSA key and a corresponding self-signed certificate.
+  add           Add certificates to the trust store. cleanup-test  Clean up the test key and corresponding certificate created by the 'generated-test' command.
+Use it only for testing purposes. delete        Delete certificates from the trust store. generate-test Generate a test RSA key and a corresponding self-signed certificate.
 Use it only for testing purposes. list          List certificates in the trust store.